dlustre/babel-plugin-thy-script/README.md

 ## Thy most belov'd plugin

-The Shakespearean/Medieval version of [Glowup Vibes](https://github.com/christina-de-martinez/babel-plugin-glowup-vibes) by @christina-de-martinez
+The Shakespearean/Medieval version of [✨Glowup Vibes✨](https://github.com/christina-de-martinez/babel-plugin-glowup-vibes) by @christina-de-martinez

+Big thanks to Christina for giving me the greenlight!

+Here's Christina's Instagram Video: https://www.instagram.com/reel/Cxvwz76vBus/

 ![Thy Script Example](thyScriptCropped.png)

-(I used the Almendra font family)
+(The font family is [Almendra](https://fonts.google.com/specimen/Almendra))

 ## What does it do?